contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 The `ota-server` repo includes another compiled Contiki app, `ota-image-example.bin`.
 This is merely a variant of the `ota-image-example` found here, except it blinks the *other* LED.

 The only rule with the OTA server is that it must be run on a host that your Sensortag can resolve!
-Using 6LBR as a BR, `bbbb::` is typically a decent choice for subnet.
-Therefore,  `ota-server.js` comes out of the box with a default IP address of `bbbb::1` and will listen on port `3003`.
-If your network is considerably different, these values can be very easily changed by looking at the first few lines of `ota-server.js`.
-Please note that you do not have to use an IPv6 host address.
-You can use IPv4 values such as `http://10.0.0.1:80` or whatever you want!

->  Note: If you change the IP/port host configuration of `ota-server.js`, make sure to make the same changes to the `#define OTA_IMAGE_SERVER` inside `ota/ota-download.h`.
+You can enter your OTA server's IP address by filling in the values of `#define OTA_SERVER_IP()` inside `ota/ota-download.h`.
 Then recompile with `make master-hex` and reflash your Sensortag!

 Once your OTA image server is up, the Sensortag should begin downloading the new `ota-image-example.bin`.
 This can take several minutes!
 You can check the progress via UART.
 When the download is complete, the Sensortag should reboot, and the bootloader should update the internal OTA image with the new download.
 Then, you should see the Sensortag start to blink the green LED!
 Congratulations!